How Much Does It Cost To Ride A Motorcycle?

 You don’t have to pass your full licence before you can drive alone, just remember your L plates!
 So enjoy the open roads and the fresh air.

-Now this is obviously very dependent on what bike you can or want to ride.
+Now, this is obviously very dependent on what bike you can or want to ride.
 If it’s your first motorbike we would highly recommend you consider buying second hand to save on costs.
-There are some lovely motorbikes you can get for this price such as the one above and we’ve written a whole article dedicated to our favourite options for beginners who have just got their motorcycle or CBT licence.
+There are some lovely motorbikes you can get for this price and we’ve written a whole article dedicated to our favourite options for beginners who have just got their motorcycle or CBT licence.
 You’ll be surprised how beautiful some of them are!

 Motorbike Insurance: Around £500 Per Year